‘It’s like we just won the lottery’: UW’s Jimmy Lake on his team’s morale, the QB competition, simplifying the offense and more

 “There is no signed document (promising that they will be responsible away from the facility),” Lake said.
 “It goes back to our goals.
 If we’re going to reach our goals, we have to protect the team by not bringing the virus into this building.
 We have to protect the team by not getting the virus outside this building and spreading it to your roommates.
 We have to insulate ourselves and create our own bubble here at the University of Washington football program.
 The team that does that the best in the Pac-12 is most likely going to be holding up that trophy.”

 And the Huskies can only hold that trophy if they’re both physically and mentally prepared to play.
-Despite a three-week break from practice, followed by another week spent completing a seven-day quarantine, Lake said he’s confident the team’s veterans will be ready to play football in five-and-a-half weeks.
+Despite a three-week break from practice, followed by another week spent completing a seven-day quarantine, Lake said he’s confident the team’s veterans will be ready to play football in 5 1/2 weeks.

 “Our vets are going to be physically prepared to play when we open the season in November,” he said.
 “Eighty or 70% of our roster are all vets.
 They didn’t leave the city of Seattle (during the three-week break).
 They were right here, lifting.
 They were training.
 We still have to get into football shape and be able to run football plays and be tired and then run a football play again after getting hit and getting back up.
 That’s going to be the difference.
 But in terms of training, (strength and conditioning coach Tim) Socha and his staff are doing an unbelievable job.